-Clause 12.11.1 of the Highways PFI contract stipulates that the Service Provider must provide a failure report detailing the nature and proposed costs of remediation, management and or rectification for each Amber or Red zone Geological Failure.
+Clause 12.11.1 of the Highways PFI contract stipulates that Service Provider must provide a failure report detailing the nature and proposed costs of remediation, management and or rectification for each Amber or Red zone Geological Failure.
 This report follows on from the Failure Notice issued by the Service Provider to the Isle of Wight Council in March 2014.
 Below is a response to each of the clauses required within the contract.
+Details of the clauses within the contract are given in Table 1 of the Ramboll report in Appendix 1.